localvoid/ivi/packages/ivi/README.md

 ### Unhandled Exceptions

 ivi doesn't try to recover from unhandled exceptions raised from user space code.
 If there is an unhandled exception, it means that there is a bug in the code and bugs lead to security issues.

-All ivi entry points are wrapped with `catchError()` decorator, when unhandled exception reaches this decorator, application goes into error mode.
-In error mode, all entry points are blocked to prevent any security issues because it is impossible to correctly recover from bugs.
+To catch unhandled execptions, all entry points are wrapped with `catchError()` decorator.
+When unhandled exception reaches this decorator, application goes into error mode.
+In error mode, all entry points are blocked because it is impossible to correctly recover from bugs.

 `addErrorHandler()` adds an error handler that will be invoked when application goes into error mode.